Houthis: Child soldiers and human shields

-Houthis have been accused of violations of international humanitarian law such as using child soldiers, shelling civilian areas, forced evacuations and executions.
+Houthis have been accused of violations of international humanitarian law, such as using child soldiers, shelling civilian areas, forced evacuations and executions.
 According to Human Rights Watch, Houthis intensified their recruitment of children in 2015.
-The UNICEF mentioned that children with the Houthis and other armed groups in Yemen comprise up to a third of all fighters in Yemen.
-Human Rights Watch has further accused Houthi forces of using landmines in Yemen's third-largest city of Taizz which has caused many civilian casualties and prevent the return of families displaced by the fighting.
+UNICEF mentioned that children with the Houthis and other armed groups in Yemen comprise up to a third of all fighters in Yemen.
+Human Rights Watch has further accused Houthi forces of using landmines in Yemen's third-largest city of Taizz, which has caused many civilian casualties and prevented the return of families displaced by the fighting.
 HRW has also accused the Houthis of interfering with the work of Yemen's human rights advocates and organizations.

 In 2009, HRW researcher Christoph Wilcke said that although the Republic of Yemen Government accused the Houthis of using civilians as human shields, HRW did not have enough evidence to conclude that the Houthis were intentionally doing so.
-Nonetheless, Wilcke stated there may have been cases HRW was not able to document.
+Nonetheless, Wilcke stated that there may have been cases in which HRW was unable to document.
 Akram Al Walidi, one of four journalists detained by the Houthis on spying charges and then released in April 2023 as part of a prisoner exchange deal between the former and the internationally recognized government of Yemen, said he felt like the four were human shields after the Houthis moved them to one of their military camps at Sanaa in October 2020 since it was an expected target of Saudi airstrikes.